Frequently asked questions about Mokido Cavalier King Charles Spaniels

 The mother is on site and would love to meet you.

 We feed a quality dry kibble that is by-product, corn and wheat free.
 We will provide you with a sample when you bring your puppy home.
-You can find it at high-end feed stores, at Petco or Petsmart stores or online.
+You can find it at high-end pet supply stores.
 If you choose not to continue feeding the same food to your new puppy, we recommend you purchase a small bag of it to gradually switch over to your preferred brand.
 Please feed your puppy premium food and consider the natural brands.
 Good nutrition is cheaper in the long run.
 In the short run, they eat half as much (so the bag goes twice as far), and you’ll have much less waste to scoop in the yard.

 Please check availability on our Puppies page.
 We do not breed frequently, so we only occasionally have puppies available.